Skip to content

 What Makes AI Recommend Brand A Over Brand B?

 The distribution of AI visibility is also severely unequal.
-The top 25% of brands in any category receive 10x more AI visibility than the bottom 75% (BrightEdge, 2025).
+The top quarter of brands in a category take far more AI visibility than the rest (Ahrefs, across 75,000 brands).
 This is not a gentle curve.
 It is a cliff.
 The brands above the threshold compound their advantage with each training cycle, while the brands below it remain functionally invisible.

 One more finding shapes how you should think about content structure.
-Kevin Indig’s analysis of 1.2 million AI citations (2025) revealed that 44.2% of citations are extracted from the first 30% of a page’s text.
 AI models do not read your entire page and then decide what to cite.
 They front-load their extraction.
 If the most quotable, data-rich, brand-relevant content is buried in the middle of a long article, it may never get pulled into an AI response at all.

 These five strategies are ordered by impact.
 If you can only do one thing, start with Strategy 1.
 If you are serious about owning your category in AI, work through all five.

-This is the single most important action you can take.
-Onely’s research shows list mentions account for 41% of the weight when AI models select brands to recommend.
+This is the pattern that shows up most consistently in cited answers.
+Being named inside a third-party list is the pattern that shows up most often in cited answers, which is why getting into the roundups in your category matters more than most on-page work.
 When ChatGPT or Claude answers “What is the best CRM for small businesses?”, they are overwhelmingly pulling from existing listicle-style articles that rank well in their respective search backends.

 How to execute this: